-The proposed house has a relatively simple design with a simple roofline and is oriented with an east aspect.
+The proposed house has a relatively simple design with a simple roofline and is oriented with a northeast aspect.
+The roofing material will consist of metal.
+The exterior wall material is to be wood (5/8" type X drywall underneath).
+Soffits are to be 3/4" thick plywood.

-The roofing material will consist of asphalt shingles.
-The exterior wall material is to be stucco.
-Soffits are to be /4" thick plywood.
-The structure has 30 medium sized windows with the primary viewing direction being toward the eastern side of the structure.
-Windows will be double glazed with low e-coated tempered glass and frames made of wood and aluminum clad.
+The structure has ~30 medium sized windows with the primary viewing direction being toward the south and west side of the structure.
+Windows will be double glazed with low e-coated tempered glass and frames made of aluminum clad.
 Exterior doors are to be 1-3/4", fire-rated, and made of wood.

-The one deck will be constructed of composite material (Trex) materials and supported by concrete.
-The deck will be open and isolated from the surrounding landscape with concrete and gravel.
+The one deck will be constructed of wood materials and supported by timber posts set on concrete.
+The deck will be open and isolated from the surrounding landscape with gravel over a polyester weed barrier.